emanuel-braz/one_context/README.md

 ## 🚦  Warnings
 \* OneContex().theme and OneContex().mediaQuery are global instances of the root of the widget tree.
 Use it with care!
 It can reproduce unexpected behavior if you don't understand it.

-\* OneContext().context is like a root context, so, it should not be used directly, as it can reproduce unexpected behaviors, unless you know how it works.
+\* OneContext().context is like a root context, so, it should not be used directly, as it can reproduce unexpected behaviors, unless you have a understanding how it works.
+It shouldn't work well with InheritedWidget for example.

+\* This package only uses specialized implementation in Overlays, to make things easy and ensure a quick start.

 ## 👨‍💻👨‍💻  Contributing